springernature/boomcatch/doc/extensions.md

    or fail the request.

 2. [Filters]:
-   This extension point
-   isn't actually implemented yet.
-   When it's done,
-   it will enable you
+   These functions
-   to filter out
+   filter out
    unwanted parts
-   of the data
-   before it is passed
-   to the mapper.
+   of the [normalised data][data] before it is passed to the mapper.

 3. [Mappers]:
    These functions
+   transform the data
-   transform the [normalised data][data] into a format suitable for consumption by some other process.
+   into a format
+   suitable for consumption
+   by some other process.